European Civil Service: Qualifications

 The qualifications needed to enter the European civil service depend on whether the job is a specialist one and the grade.
 One of the entry qualifications for the European civil service is that the candidate speak at least two of the official European languages, one of which must be English, French or German.
 Candidates whose mother tongue is English, French or German must pass the competition for entry in one of the other two official languages.

 Prior to their first promotion, officials must demonstrate competence in a third EU official language.

-A candidate also needs to have a first degree in any discipline.
-The services have traditionally hired candidates with degrees in Law, Economics, or Audit; competition is tougher for graduates of all other disciplines, although the procedure for the open competitions, known as "Concours", is now under review.
+A candidate also needs to have a first degree in any discipline with a diploma issued by a University from any member state of the EU, or, if issued by a University from a non-EU member state it must be homologated by at least one of them in order to be eligible.
+The services have traditionally hired candidates with degrees in law, Economics, or Audit; competition is tougher for graduates of all other disciplines, although the procedure for the open competitions, known as "Concours", is now under review.

 Grades

 Staff are divided into a set of grades: from AD 5, the most junior administrator grade, to AD 16, which is a director-general (AD = administrator).
 Alongside the AD category is AST (assistant).
 It is now possible for civil servants to be promoted from AST to AD grade, not previously possible (see below); however in practice the grades remain entrenched.
 While promotion is in theory according to merit, many management posts are now taken by officials 'parachuted in' from member states.
 Moreover, staff reforms introduced in 2004 have severely reduced the possibilities for career progression and have created divisions within the service, with pre-2004 entrants enjoying greater pay and privileges.
-According to the Commission's own internal statistics, even though new officials possess an average of eight years work experience, it would take an average of over 40 years to climb from AD 5 to AD 16.
+According to the commission's own internal statistics, even though new officials possess an average of eight years work experience, it would take an average of over 40 years to climb from AD 5 to AD 16.

 Prior to this new system, introduced in the 2000s (decade), civil servants were traditionally divided into four categories.
 "A" was policy making (what is now AD), "B' was implementing, "C" was secretarial and "D" was drivers and messengers (B, C and D are now all part of the AST category).
 There were various grades in each category.
 The major ranks used to be in the form of A8 (new appointment without prior work experience) to A1 (director-general).